kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 If we don't want any launch profile just run `dotnet run --no-launch-profile` and to specify a profile run `dotnet run --launch-profile "DemoConsole.V2"`

 ## Closing Thoughts

+As we discovered, it's more than likely that you were using launch profiles outside Visual Studio without realising it.
+I am not sure that not if unspecified, it is a sensible default to take the first one, particularly since someone can change the order of projects.
+I like that in at least three popular IDEs; we have an easy mechanism for sharing settings.
+In the future, I am also hoping for a shared tool for compound configurations.
+At the very least, managing compound configurations using existing launch profiles is much easier than duplicating arguments and environment variables for each IDE.

+As always, if you have any questions, feel free to reach out.
+Do you have suggestions or alternatives?
+I would love to hear about them.

+The corresponding source code for this article is on [GitHub](https://github.com/kaylumah/WorkingWithAzureSdkForDotnet).

+See you next time, stay healthy and happy coding to all 🧸!

 ## Sources Used